Tragidy/shell-scripts/README.md

 Usage:
 wget https://raw.githubusercontent.com/Tragidy/shell-scripts/master/new-server.sh && bash new-server.sh

-This script will install basic security measures such as f2b and csf This script will also update your server packages and install webmin
+This script will install basic security measures such as Fail2Ban and Config Server Firewall This script will also update your server packages and install webmin for you.

 Packages installed

 perl libnet-ssleay-perl openssl libauthen-pam-perl libpam-runtime libio-pty-perl apt-show-versions python libgd-graph-perl

-Fail2Ban, CSF, Webmin
+unace unrar zip unzip p7zip-full p7zip-rar sharutils rar uudeview mpack arj cabextract file-roller axel

-unace unrar zip unzip p7zip-full p7zip-rar sharutils rar uudeview mpack arj cabextract file-roller axel rkhunter
+fail2ban webmin

 This script is for use on a fresh server or instance.